 In the following, we consider a loss variable $Y$ with survival function $S_Y(t)=\mathbb{P}(Y\geq t).$ The policyholder wants protection against this loss for an affordable price.
 On the other hand, the insurance coverage is partial, and the pay-off of the insurance contract is

-with $\mathbf{W}\in \mathbb{R}^d$ is a set of variables that are observed soon after the claim, and will allow to compute a compensation $s\phi(\mathbf{W})$.
-The spirit is that $\phi(\mathbf{W})$ should, in most cases, be larger than 1, but it could be authorized to have $\phi(\mathbf{W})$ less than 1 to "smooth" the behavior around $s$ and to avoid over-compensation (see also section \ref{sec:trigger}).
+with $\mathbf{W}\in \mathbb{R}^d$ is a set of variables that are observed soon after the claim, and will allow to compute a trigger mechanism $T(\mathbf{W})$ and a compensation $s\phi(\mathbf{W})$.
+The spirit is that the event $\{T(\mathbf{W})>s\}$ should approximately correspond to the event $\{Y>s\}$.
+In our framework, the parametric insurance product is present to help dealing with large claims that would be beyond insurance capacity.
+On the other hand, we do not want to rely on precise evaluation of the loss $Y,$ which would be in contradiction with the logic behind parametric insurance (which consists in avoiding relying on expert analysis).
+Since we expect the parametric part to activate when $Y>s,$ $\phi(\mathbf{W})$ should, in most cases, be larger than 1, but it could be authorized to have $\phi(\mathbf{W})$ less than 1 to "smooth" the behavior around $s$ and to avoid over-compensation .
 Moreover, the resulting under-compensation could be tolerated by the policyholder due to the fast payment associated with index-based products.
 The threshold $s$ is essentially a way for the insurer to protect himself against the too large values taken by $Y.$ But instead of simply giving a limit of compensation $s,$ once this threshold is reached, a new mechanism of compensation is used, based on $\mathbf{W}.$